*Namibia is committed to reforming its laws to prohibit corporal punishment in all settings.*

 Corporal punishment is lawful in the home.
 In reporting to the UN Committee on Economic, Social and Cultural Rights in 2015, the Government misleadingly asserted that corporal punishment is abolished under the Constitution and the Education Act.
 The Children’s Act No. 33 1960, inherited from South Africa, 1960 punishes “any parent or guardian of a child or any person having custody of a child who ill-treats, neglects … or abandons that child or allows it to be ill-treated” (art.
 18).
 But protection under this article does not extend to protection from all corporal punishment: the Act also recognises a “right to punish and to exercise discipline” (art.
 59).

 In reporting to the UPR for the 2016 review, the Government stated that violence against children is considered to be “part of” gender-based violence.
 The Combating of Domestic Violence Act 2003 includes in its definition of domestic violence “physical abuse, which includes physical assault or any use of physical force against the complainant” and “emotional, verbal or psychological abuse, which means any pattern of conduct which seriously degrades or humiliates the complainant, or a family member or dependent of the complainant, or deprives such person of privacy, liberty, integrity or security” within the context of a domestic relationship (article 2).
 “Domestic relationship” includes a parent-child relationship (article 3).
 On the face of it, it may seem that this would protect the child from physical and other humiliating punishment within the home, but the Act is not interpreted in this way and protection for children is undermined by the “right to punish and to exercise discipline” in the Children’s Act 1960 (see above).
+The Government reported that amendments to the Combating of Domestic Violence Act 2003 were under discussion for adoption in early 2017.
 The National Plan of Action on Gender-Based Violence 2012-2016 includes as a preventive strategy the promotion of “positive discipline techniques such as alternatives to corporal punishment in all spheres” and aims to ensure widespread availability of relevant materials by 2013 (Action 2.5) but it makes no mention of law reform to prohibit corporal punishment in the home.

 A Child Care and Protection Act 2015, which will replace the Children’s Act 1960, has been passed by Parliament and was promulgated in May 2015.
 It is anticipated that regulations under the Act will be prepared in 2015 and that the Act will come into force once these are published.
-As at June 2016, the Act had still not been brought into operation.
-The new Act does not prohibit all corporal punishment in childrearing.
+As at June 2016, the Act had still not been brought into operation and it appears that by February 2018 the regulations were still being processed.
+Contrary to what the Government declared in November 2016, the new Act does not prohibit all corporal punishment in childrearing.
 It states: “A person who has control of a child, including a person who has parental responsibilities and rights in respect of the child, must respect the child’s right to dignity conferred by Article 8 of the Namibian Constitution.”
 Article 8 of the Constitution states: “(1) The dignity of all persons shall be inviolable.
 (2)(a) In any judicial proceedings or in other proceedings before any organ of the State, and during the enforcement of a penalty, respect for human dignity shall be guaranteed. (b) No persons shall be subject to torture or to cruel, inhuman or degrading treatment or punishment.”

 In 2015, the Government was asked by the Human Rights Committee about its intentions regarding prohibition of corporal punishment in all settings: the Government did not respond.